PAGalaxyLab/VulInfo/TP-Link/WR886N/dns_request_buff_overflow/README.md

 **Hardware Link**:http://www.tp-link.com.cn/product_397.html

 ## Vul detail ##
 Specially crafted packets to port 53/udp could cause a buff overflow in the affected products.
-An successful exploit can cause a denial of service (device reboot) or possibly execute arbitrary code.
+An successful exploit can cause a denial of service (device reboot) or execute arbitrary code.

 ![](tNetTask_crash.png)